Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Introduction

-Actually, a theoretical study addresses also the issue of how the optical properties of the material, not only its size, influence the features of the radiation emitted by long cylinders~\cite{Golyk:2012fk}.
-In particular, it is shown that the polarization curves for W may shift by a factor of 10 when $T$ is changed from $300\,$K to $2400\,$K.

 In this paper, we report measurements of the degree of linear polarization of the light emitted by W wires heated by Joule effect in a temperature range from room- up to melting temperature in a wavelength band across the infrared and visible region.
-Two types of wires, of radius $r=9\,\mu$m and $25\,\mu$m, respectively, are investigated.
-Their size is such that the light emitted is always polarized perpendicularly to their axis, so that the variation of the degree of polarization can solely be ascribed to the temperature dependence of the optical properties of tungsten.
+Wires of radius $r=9\,\mu$m, $25\,\mu$m, and $50\,\mu$m, respectively, are investigated.
+Their size is such that the light emitted is always polarized perpendicular to their axis.
+Thus, the variation of the degree of polarization can solely be ascribed to the temperature and wavelength dependence of the optical properties of tungsten.

 The paper is organized as follows: in Sect.~\ref{sect:expdet} we describe the experimental apparatus.
 In Sect.~\ref{sect:expres} we present the experimental data and compare them with the theoretical predictions.
 Finally, the conclusions are drawn in Sect.~\ref{sect:conc}.